-If you're in need of a tooth extraction, root canal or a more complicated dental surgery, our Edmonton dentists can help.
+If you're in need of a tooth extraction, root canal, or a more complicated dental surgery in Edmonton, our dentists can help.

 When a tooth chips or has decay present, a filling is performed in the crown of the tooth.
 If the filling is required in the root of the tooth, it is called a root canal.